rejetto/hfs/README.md

 The init function is called when the module is loaded and should return an object with things to customize.
 In this example we are asking a css file to be loaded in the frontend.
 The parameter `api` object contains some useful things we'll see later.
+You can decide to return things in the `init` function, or directly in the `exports`.
+Normally you should use `init` if you need to access the api, otherwise you can go directly with `exports`.

 Let's first look at the things you can return:

-### Things a plugin can return
+### Things a plugin can return or export

-- `description: string` try to explain what this plugin is for
+- `description: string` try to explain what this plugin is for.
+This must go in `exports` and use "double quotes".
-- `version: number` use progressive numbers to distinguish each release
+- `version: number` use progressive numbers to distinguish each release.
+This must go in `exports`.
 - `frontend_css: string | string[]` path to one or more css files that you want the frontend to load.
 These are to be placed in the `public` folder (refer below).
 - `frontend_js: string | string[]` path to one or more js files that you want the frontend to load.
 These are to be placed in the `public` folder (refer below).
 - `middleware: (Context) => void | true | function` a function that will be used as a middleware: it can interfere with http activity.